hdShang/arxiv-daily/docs/cs-AI/2025-06-04/papers/250708104v1-videoconviction-a-multimodal-benchmark-for-human-conviction-and-stoc.md

 ---
 layout: default
-title: VideoConviction: A Multimodal Benchmark for Human Conviction and Stock Market Recommendations
+title: "VideoConviction: A Multimodal Benchmark for Human Conviction and Stock Market Recommendations"
 ---

 # VideoConviction: A Multimodal Benchmark for Human Conviction and Stock Market Recommendations